kovidgoyal/calibre/manual/typesetting_math.rst

 -----------------

-Since the calibre E-book viewer uses the MathJax library to render mathematics, the best place to find out more about math in e-books and get help is the `MathJax website <https://www.mathjax.org>`_.
+Since the calibre E-book viewer uses the MathJax library to render mathematics, the best place to find out more about mathematics in e-books and get help is the `MathJax website <https://www.mathjax.org>`_.